MycroftAI/documentation/_pages/picroft.md

 `"here are my available IP addresses: wlan IP address ...
 Those are all my available IP addresses"`

 If not, you will need to know what IP address your Picroft has.
+You may need to log in to your router to find out the IP address of your Picroft.

 * Open up your favorite terminal program, like PuTTy on Windows, or a new terminal on Linux
 * `ssh pi@IPADDRESS`